 A short history of German Volume Training

 The training system is believed to have originated in Germany in the early 1970s.
 It was used extensively by Rolf Feser, the German National Olympic Weightlifting Coach.
-A very similar 8 X 8 program was promoted by professional bodybuilder and trainer ‘Iron Guru’ Vince Gironda in California.
+A similar 8 X 8 program was promoted by professional bodybuilder and trainer ‘Iron Expert’ Vince Gironda in California.
 Finally, the program became more popular when used by professional strength coach Charles Poliquin.
-Also, it was Charles Poliquin who referred to German Volume Training as the “10×10 workout.
+Also, Charles Poliquin referred to German Volume Training as the “10×10 workout.

 How to get started using German Volume Training

-As mentioned above, your goal is to complete 10 sets of 10 reps with the same weight for each exercise.
+As mentioned above, your goal is to complete ten sets of 10 reps with the same weight for each exercise.
 You must perform ONE exercise per muscle group.
-Most lifters begin this program with a weight equal to 60% of their one-rep max (1RM) for each exercise.
+Most lifters begin this program with a weight equal to 60% of their one-rep max (1RM) for each training.
 For example, if you bench press 200 pounds for one rep, 60% would equal 120 pounds.
-One twenty pounds is the weight you would use for 10 sets of 10 reps—rest 60 seconds (and only 60 seconds) between each set.
+One twenty pounds is the weight you would use for ten sets of 10 reps—the rest 60 seconds (and only 60 seconds) between each set.